derSuessmann/quiche-lorraine/README.md

 6. Enable ssh access.
 7. Reboot the Pi

-You may use my other project [bake-a-py](https://github.com/derSuessmann/bake-a-py) for provisioning the Raspberry Pi.
+You may use my other project [bake-a-py](https://github.com/derSuessmann/bake-a-py) for installing the base system and provisioning the Raspberry Pi.

 ### Prepare your control node